Vitor-Carvalho/brandwatch-react-app/ci/CI.md

 - Download [StackExchange blackbox](https://github.com/StackExchange/blackbox), and follow the instructions to [indoctrinate yourself on the system](https://github.com/StackExchange/blackbox#how-to-indoctrinate-a-new-user-into-the-system).

 ## Making Changes
-Once you have made the changes to the pipeline.yml file simply run `./ci/deploy.sh`, approve the changes if you are happy and the pipeline will up date.
+Once you have made the changes to the pipeline.yml file simply run the deploy command with the correct params.

+ `./ci/deploy-pr.sh -p [pipeline] -c [config]`

+e.g.
+`./ci/deploy-pr.sh -p pr-my-brandwatch -c ./ci/pipelines/pull-request.yml`

+ approve the changes if you are happy and the pipeline will update.